mitsuba-renderer/drjit/src/python/docstr.rst

            :emphasize-lines: 2-3

            >>> print(dr.switch(UInt32(0, 100), [lambda x:x], UInt32(1)))
-           Attempted to invoke callable with index 100, but this â value must be smaller than 1. (<stdin>:2)
+           Attempted to invoke callable with index 100, but this↵ value must be smaller than 1. (<stdin>:2)

     Args: